 For comparability with the official rate, the EIR rates are calculated on the same base figure, the BLS defined civilian labor force.
 This figure comprises all civilians classified as either employed or unemployed.
 For a number of reasons the civilian labor force can be considered as a bloated figure.
 Its use as the divisor in unemployment rate calculations thus further masks the depth of the unemployment problem.
-Large segments of the population, who might not under healthy economic conditions be forced to seek work, have become a part of the civilian labor force over the past 25 years of "post-industrial society" economy.
-This includes young mothers, the elderly, and many college students.
+Large segments of the population, who might not under healthy economic conditions be forced to seek work, have become a part of the civilian labor force over the past 25 years of "post-industrial socivilian labor force students.

-EIR September 11, 1992
+EIR October 16, 1992